Text Ads — Google’s Finest

 Second best is the 300 x 250 rectangle.

-This ad block size is really useful when you want to have two sets of ads
+This ad block size is really useful when you want to have two sets of ads side by side.
+They fit on most web pages just perfectly.

-side by side.
+This ad block size is really useful when you want to have two sets of ads side by side.
 They fit on most web pages just perfectly.

-should generally be used in a different way to other rectangles.
+Buttons should generally be used in a different way to other rectangles.
 Like the half-banners, they’re distinctive for their small size.
 While that means you could slot them in anywhere, I think they work best when slipped into the sidebars.

 For example, you might have a list of links to frequently-read articles or other sites on one side of your page.
 Putting a button ad at the end of a list like that could help it to blend in well.